 - AWS Portal

-Since our primary goal during Remote Learning is to stay connected, we call any periods of remote learning Interconnected Learning.
+One of our primary goals during Remote Learning is to stay connected, thus we call any periods of remote learning Interconnected Learning.
 During Interconnected Learning, our teachers’ aim to minimize screen time for students while focusing on meaningful, hands-on learning experiences easily completed at home.

 Early Childhood (Pre-K and Kindergarten)